WEC Energy Group (NYSE:WEC) Releases FY24 Earnings Guidance

-WEC Energy Group (NYSE:WEC – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
-The company provided EPS guidance of $4.80 to $4.90 for the period, compared to the consensus EPS estimate of $4.86.
+WEC Energy Group (NYSE:WEC – Get Free Report) updated its FY24 earnings guidance on Thursday.
+The company provided earnings per share guidance of $4.80 to $4.90 for the period, compared to the consensus earnings per share estimate of $4.86.
 WEC Energy Group also updated its FY 2024 guidance to 4.800-4.900 EPS.

-WEC Energy Group (NYSE:WEC – Get Free Report) last posted its quarterly earnings data on Thursday, October 31st.
-The utilities provider reported $0.82 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.12.
+WEC Energy Group (NYSE:WEC – Get Free Report) last released its quarterly earnings results on Thursday, October 31st.
+The utilities provider reported $0.82 EPS for the quarter, beating the consensus estimate of $0.70 by $0.12.
+The firm had revenue of $1.86 billion for the quarter, compared to analyst estimates of $1.93 billion.
 WEC Energy Group had a net margin of 15.14% and a return on equity of 11.72%.
-The business had revenue of $1.86 billion for the quarter, compared to analysts’ expectations of $1.93 billion.
-During the same quarter in the previous year, the business posted $1.00 earnings per share.
-The business’s revenue was down 4.8% compared to the same quarter last year.
-As a group, sell-side analysts expect that WEC Energy Group will post 4.87 earnings per share for the current fiscal year.
+The business’s revenue for the quarter was down 4.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $1.00 EPS.
+As a group, analysts anticipate that WEC Energy Group will post 4.87 EPS for the current year.

 WEC Energy Group Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Sunday, December 1st.
-Stockholders of record on Thursday, November 14th will be paid a dividend of $0.835 per share.
-This represents a $3.34 annualized dividend and a dividend yield of 3.49%.
+The business also recently disclosed a quarterly dividend, which will be paid on Sunday, December 1st.
+Stockholders of record on Thursday, November 14th will be given a dividend of $0.835 per share.
+This represents a $3.34 dividend on an annualized basis and a dividend yield of 3.49%.
 The ex-dividend date is Thursday, November 14th.
 WEC Energy Group’s dividend payout ratio is presently 81.66%.

-In related news, VP Anthony Reese sold 1,362 shares of the business’s stock in a transaction that occurred on Wednesday, August 7th.
-The shares were sold at an average price of $88.78, for a total value of $120,918.36.
-Following the completion of the transaction, the vice president now owns 1,462 shares of the company’s stock, valued at $129,796.36.
-The trade was a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In other news, Director Ulice Payne, Jr. sold 750 shares of the company’s stock in a transaction on Thursday, August 8th.
+In other news, Director Ulice Payne, Jr. sold 750 shares of the business’s stock in a transaction dated Thursday, August 8th.
+The stock was sold at an average price of $88.45, for a total value of $66,337.50.
+Following the completion of the sale, the director now directly owns 21,876 shares of the company’s stock, valued at approximately $1,934,932.20.
+The trade was a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In related news, Director Ulice Payne, Jr. sold 750 shares of the stock in a transaction on Thursday, August 8th.
 The stock was sold at an average price of $88.45, for a total transaction of $66,337.50.
-Following the transaction, the director now directly owns 21,876 shares of the company’s stock, valued at approximately $1,934,932.20.
-This represents a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, VP Anthony Reese sold 1,362 shares of the firm’s stock in a transaction on Wednesday, August 7th.
-The stock was sold at an average price of $88.78, for a total value of $120,918.36.
-Following the completion of the sale, the vice president now directly owns 1,462 shares of the company’s stock, valued at $129,796.36.
-The trade was a 0.00 % decrease in their position.
+Following the completion of the sale, the director now directly owns 21,876 shares of the company’s stock, valued at $1,934,932.20.
+This trade represents a 0.00 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, VP Mary Beth Straka sold 3,240 shares of the business’s stock in a transaction dated Friday, August 30th.
+The stock was sold at an average price of $93.04, for a total transaction of $301,449.60.
+Following the transaction, the vice president now owns 3,662 shares in the company, valued at approximately $340,712.48.
+This trade represents a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders have sold 11,702 shares of company stock worth $1,078,058 in the last ninety days.
-0.34% of the stock is owned by company insiders.
+Over the last quarter, insiders sold 11,702 shares of company stock worth $1,078,058.
+Corporate insiders own 0.34% of the company’s stock.

 WEC Energy Group Company Profile